BIC-MNI/man-pages/_man/minctracc.md

 These are the options used to specify the initial starting conditions for the optimization of the transformation parameters.

-`-transformation` <filename.xfm>: Specify a file giving the world coordinate transformation mapping points from the source into the target space.
+`-transformation <filename.xfm>`: Specify a file giving the world coordinate transformation mapping points from the source into the target space.

-`-identity:` Use identity transformation for starting point.
+`-identity` Use identity transformation for starting point.

-`-est_center:` Use only the center estimated from Principal axis trans.
+`-est_center` Use only the center estimated from Principal axis trans.

-`-est_scales:` Use only the scales estimated from Principal axis trans.
+`-est_scales` Use only the scales estimated from Principal axis trans.

-`-est_translations:` Use only the translations estimated from Principal axis trans.
+`-est_translations` Use only the translations estimated from Principal axis trans.

 Note that the four previous options (-est_*) are not mutually exclusive.
 You